wrjodjana/obsidian-vault/interview/technical interviews/leetcode/arrays and hashing.md

 **Remove Element**
 - Use the end of the element as a missing number, then loop through the array using another pointer, then do in place operations using that end of element

+**Majority Element**
+- Sort the array then use the n // 2 value as the index